What are the best days out with Powered Wheelchairs?

 There are some incredible historic landmarks across the UK that you can visit free of charge.
 From stunning abbeys to ruins that boast a breadth of history.
 Most, if not all of these sites have accessible parking and footpaths that provide easy access for powerchairs.

-Before you decide to head over to one of the historic sites, it’s important to check their website to ensure they are open as well as accessible.
 You need to ensure you’re able to move around the footpaths, whilst remaining safe.
 If you’re concerned, give the site a call beforehand and they’ll be able to help you.

 If you’re local to Yorkshire, we’d recommend Bolton Abbey.
 Regarded as the ‘jewel in the crown’ of Yorkshire, Bolton Abbey has 30,000 acres of footpaths winding around the stunning scenery.
 A majority of these footpaths are accessible so you can enjoy them to their fullest.
 For more information, head to the Bolton Abbey website.